Share Post:

 A trip to the supermarket this week left me shocked—and a bit worried—at the price of groceries.
 It isn’t just food, though.
 The cost of energy, clothing, and even my Netflix subscription has been inching up.

-At the same time, my household budget has remained the same.
+At the same time, my household income has remained the same.
 It hasn’t dropped, which is good, but my dollars definitely don’t go as far as they used to.

 Companies are in a similar situation.
 Budgets are flat, and it costs more to run a business.
 At the same time, they need to work harder to sell their products and services.
 We’re living in a world where sales teams must do more with what they have.

-In this climate, winning sales teams will change their strategy to become more efficient and effective.
+In this climate, winning sales teams will change their sales strategies to become more efficient and effective.

 Their first step will be to reevaluate how they train, coach, and enable reps.
 Because what worked in the past is no longer sufficient for today’s sellers.
 Top-performing sales teams will provide self-driven, customized buyer experiences.
 They’ll enhance their coaching to meet the needs of their hybrid sales force.
 And they will help sellers become more agile and responsive to buyer requests.